Is Self-Implementation right for you?

 1. What subject-matter skills do you require of your implementation consultants?

-2. What experience is essential for a successful implementation?
+2. What level of experience is essential to lead a successful implementation?

 3. When you have seen implementations fail, what skills were implementation team members lacking?